cloudflare/cloudflare-docs/products/pages/src/content/how-to/npm-private-registry.md

 <Aside>

-**Note:** You only need to define an Access Token for the npm registry (see `TOKEN_FOR_NPM` in our example) if it is hosting private packages that your application requires.
+**Note:** You only need to define an Access Token for the npm registry (refer to `TOKEN_FOR_NPM` in our example) if it is hosting private packages that your application requires.

 </Aside>